Maulino forest: Flora

 Maulino forest stand out for its high degree of endemism.

+Fauna

+Native birds include the Magellanic tapaculo (Scytalopus magellanicus), ochre-flanked tapaculo (Eugralla paradoxa), and Chestnut-throated huet-huet (Pteroptochos castaneus).

+The southern pudu (Pudu puda) has been observed in the forest, including at Tregualemu in Pelluhue municipality.

 Fragmentation and degradation

 Large swathes of former Maulino forest were cleared for agriculture.
 This led to significant soil erosion before the areas were planted with Eucalyptus globulus and Pinus radiata.
 Fragmentation by plantations have had limited or no apparent effect on the native fauna of understory birds (tapaculos) and epigeic beetles.
 It has been suggested the fragmentation by plantations do not have any major impact if the plantations contain an adequate understory.
 However, the diversity of small mammals has been reduced by fragmentation.

 By unit area the tree species richness is greater in small Maulino forest fragments than in the larger fragment protected in Los Queules National Reserve.
 While fragmented Maulino forest have been to some degree invaded by exotic species these fragments are still valuable for their native species diversity.
 In view of this researchers Pablo I. Becerra and Javier A. Simonetti fragmentation is a lesser evil compared with the replacement of Maulino forest.